jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-24-profiling-development.markdown

 What’s a good solution?
 To be honest, I don’t know.
 Some thoughts:

 * Marker gene methods are extremely performant.
-Reviewers will complain if you don’t benchmark, but benchmarking against them means using their fixed taxonomies and databases.
+But benchmarking against them means using their fixed taxonomies and databases.
 * Many people are using GTDB now (see [here](https://www.biorxiv.org/content/10.1101/712166v1), for example).
 I won’t get into NCBI vs GTDB here.
 * I tried to map MetaPhlAn4 taxonomic profiles to the GTDB, but NCBI and GTDB are inherently not 1-to-1, so issues arose.
 * Even if you use the “NCBI taxonomy”, are you comparing across versions?